GishB/GeneralPurposeChatBot/README.md

  - [X] Async libraries to interact with users instead of telegrambotapi.
  - [X] Add options to use manual prompt files.
 Maybe mount option if we use Docker Compose?
 -  [X] Fix Reranker logic.
--  [X] CD logic to save images on docker registery server.
+-  [X] CD logic to save images at docker registery server.
 -  [X] CD logic to deploy new image for chatbot on remote server.
 -  [X] Limitation for users to call the API.
 -  [ ] Backlog logic for all user request throw API calls.
 (Maybe decorator here?)